bourharas/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 1. In **SQL Server Management Studio**, click on **Execute**.

 > **Result**: After you completed this exercise, you have installed SQL Server Management Studio to create a data warhouse named DWDB and three tables named Users, Products and FactSales.

+## If time permits

+> **Note**: If you have completed the labs so far and there is time, ask the instructor if you can do exercise 4.
+It is an example of Using PolyBase to Load Data into Azure Synapse Analytics.

 ## Exercise 4: Using PolyBase to Load Data into Azure Synapse Analytics